xster/flutter-wiki/Issue-hygiene.md

 We use [many labels](https://github.com/flutter/flutter/labels).

 The `severe:` prefix indicates labels regarding a level of severity (e.g. regressions, new features, crashes).
-Severity in and of itself does not imply a specific time-to-service; rather it provides clues as to the nature of the defect, just as other labels do.
+Severity in and of itself does not say how fast we will fix the bug; rather it provides clues as to the nature of the defect, just as other labels do.
 A bug may have the `severe: crash` label, but e.g. if it relates to the `flutter` tool crashing when run with the system date set to 1998, we are not likely to consider it a high priority.

 The `TODAY` label indicates a high-priority issue such as a build break, regression or failure in existing features that would keep us from shipping the current build.
-We look at issues with the `TODAY` label frequently to ensure that each has an owner and is being worked on with appropriate alacrity.
+We look at issues with the `TODAY` label frequently to ensure that each has an owner and is being worked on.

 See also: